Eye Injuries (cont.)

 - Lid lacerations: Seek immediate medical care.
 Do not attempt to put anything directly on the eyeball.
 Do not take aspirin for any pain, because this will increase the risk of bleeding.

-- Lacerations to the eyeball: Protect the eye, but do not put any pressure on the eye to avoid further injury.
+- Lacerations to the eyeball: Protect the eye, but do not put any pressure on the eye as this may cause further injury.
 Seek immediate medical attention.

 - Foreign bodies: Gentle flushing with water will often dislodge foreign bodies that have not embedded themselves in the cornea.
 Do not try to rub or wipe off foreign bodies with a tissue, a Q-tip, or anything else.
 Doing so will usually not remove an embedded foreign object and will result in a corneal abrasion that may be more painful than the foreign body itself.
 Intraocular and intraorbital foreign bodies cannot be treated at home.